dimaxweb/jquery-paged-scroll/README.md

 We can see 2 tabs ("Videos" and "Photos"),code responsible for tab functionality subscribes to window scroll event via the plugin and provides the callback ,but only the the callback of "visible" tab is called.

 ### Scroll inside element
-Support scrolling inside different elements,not only window scroll. div,p,iframe -  are supported and tested for now.
+Support scrolling on different elements,not only window scroll. div,p,iframe -  are supported and tested for now.

 ## Getting Started